 Let’s dive into a little more detail about some of those reasons that credit scores go up or down.

 When you apply for a financial product like a new credit card, loan, mortgage or car — or agree to be a co-signer on any of the above — the lender will likely check your credit.

 This is known as a hard inquiry, and it could cause your scores to drop a little bit.
 Learn more about hard credit inquiries.

 Late payments can have a particularly long-lasting effect on your credit — so you want to avoid them if at all possible.

 If you significantly miss a due date, you’ll often have to pay a late fee and you may see the late payment reported to the credit bureaus.
 If this happens, it can stick around on your credit reports for up to seven years and have a negative impact on your credit scores.

 But if you know you’re going to be late, you may be able to head off some of the damage.
-It’s best to reach out to your lender as soon as possible to let them know you’re struggling.
+It’s best to reach out to your lender as soon as possible to let it know you’re struggling.
 Your lender might be willing to work with you to avoid a late payment and keep your account in good standing.

 Bankruptcy can be tough to deal with emotionally — it can feel like a big speed bump in your financial progress.
 But if you carefully weigh the pros and cons and ultimately decide that declaring bankruptcy is your best option, it’s important to know that you can rebuild your credit over time.